 Shaming Never Works

-A truth I’ve gleaned during my healing journey is that we cannot shame a person into a behavior change.
+One truth I’ve gleaned during my healing journey is that we cannot shame a person into changing their behavior.
 An underlying reason for why they act a certain way always exists.
-Each time my ex bombarded me by demanding that I “stop being a victim,” in actuality, he reinforced that behavior.
+Each time my ex bombarded me by demanding that I “stop being a victim,” he reinforced that behavior.

 A person can’t just stop doing something.
 They need an understanding of why they do such a thing and compassionate guidance to work their way out.
 An abuser would never provide such help, for abusers need their victims to remain a victim.
 To an abuser, their victim is like nourishment to the body.
 Their panicked way of existence depends on keeping their chosen victim down and incapacitated.